 It would be like genuine feedback that can help you improve iteratively before you launch the product in the market.

 The idea is to: Test, amend, test, amend, and finally launch.

-A unique idea or a unique technology can l only be successful when you work on solving the common customer needs and respect their humanity in how they use & utilize your product in their lives.
-If you have a fair understanding of this human-centered design approach and the process to build a powerful one, nothing can stop you from being recognized as the best.
+A unique idea or a unique technology can only be successful when you work on solving common customer needs.
+In short, you need to respect the user’s understanding of what they want the product to do.
+If you get this human-centered design approach, nothing can stop your enterprise from being recognized as the best.